neogeographica/quakestarter/quakestarter_readme.txt

 The following sequence will get you off and running:

 - You're going to need Microsoft .Net Framework version 4.5 or later.
-If you are on a normal Windows 8 or Windows 10 system, you're fine.
+If you are on a normal Windows 8 or Windows 10 system (or later), you're fine.
 For more details, especially if you are on Windows 7, see the "dot_net_version_dependency.txt" doc in the "quakestarter_docs\other_stuff" folder.

 - If you're starting a new Quake installation from scratch, you need to move or copy your "pak0.pak" and "pak1.pak" files (Quake game data) into the "id1" folder.
 If you already have an installation of the original Quake on your computer somewhere, you can run Quakestarter and choose the first menu option; this can usually automatically find and copy those pak files for you.
 Quakestarter will look for installations from stores that provide the original Quake game data (Steam and GOG) as well as checking other places where Quake may be installed.